rossyndicate/yojoa-rs-secchi/programs/README.md

 -   Filters applied: in 1_RS_collate_harmonize.Rmd, we've done the minimum filtering in 'Filter scene summaries' (dswe1 must be \> 10, IMAGE_QUALITY \>= 7).
 We may suggest to update this with new filters in the near future.

--   The files sameDay_LS-Secchi_matchups.csv, oneDay..., twoDay..., threeDay..., fiveDay... found in the data folder were created in the script 2_LSC2_secchi_matchup.Rmd
+-   The files sameDay_LS-Secchi_matchups.csv, oneDay..., twoDay..., threeDay..., fiveDay... found in the data/matchups folder were created in the script 7_LSC2_secchi_matchup.Rmd